Definition

 In computer networks, a DMZ, or demilitarized zone, is a physical or logical subnet that separates a local area network (LAN) from other untrusted networks -- usually, the public internet.
 DMZs are also known as perimeter networks or screened subnetworks.

 Any service provided to users on the public internet should be placed in the DMZ network.
 External-facing servers, resources and services are usually located there.
-Some of the most common of these services include web, email, domain name system, File Transfer Protocol and proxy servers.
+The most common services include web, email, domain name system, FTP and proxy servers.

 Hackers and cybercriminals can reach the systems running services on DMZ servers.
 Those servers must be hardened to withstand constant attack.
 The term DMZ comes from the geographic buffer zone that was set up between North Korea and South Korea at the end of the Korean War.